On three-phase Kohler standby generators, the controller displays “Loss of Phase” or “Phase Failure”; some loads lose power.

 How to Fix / Troubleshooting

-Safety first: Turn generator OFF, open main breaker, lock out/tag out the transfer switch, and verify absence of voltage with a meter before touching conductors.
+Safety first: Turn the generator OFF, open the main breaker, lock out/tag out the transfer switch, and verify the absence of voltage with a meter before touching conductors.

 - Inspect lugs: Tighten all phase and neutral lugs at the generator output and in the transfer switch.
 Look for discoloration or melted insulation indicating overheating.